dayvvss/dayvvss/README.md

 - 👋 Hi, I’m @dayvvss
 - 👀 I’m interested in UI/UX and developing web applications
+- 🕸 I have over one year experience in web development
-- 🌱 I’m currently learning javascript,react and css
+- 🌱 I’m currently learning ,reactJS and nodeJS
 - 💞️ I’m looking to collaborate on App development
 - 📫 How to reach me daviesny@outlook.com